2 charged in shooting that left woman dead, 3 men wounded

 A motive for the shooting has not been determined.
 Authorities believe one of the injured men returned fire and wounded one of the two shooters, but that remains under investigation.

-The shooting occurred shortly after students were dismissed from the St. Malachy school, but no one from the school was injured in the incident.
+The shooting occurred shortly after students were dismissed from the St. Malachy school, but no one from the school was injured.

 (0) comments